Kuchulem/DotNet.DependencyInjection/README.md

 >This is some experimental stuff designed because I was not happy with Xamarin.Forms.DependencyService.

-Quite easy to use it allow you to have _transcient_ dependencies (instantiated every time the service is called) or _singletons_ (instanciated only once).
+Quite easy to use it allows you to have _transcient_ dependencies (instantiated every time the service is called) or _singletons_ (instanciated only once).

 ## how to use